 Train Wide & Deep Recommender

-This article describes how to use the Train Wide & Deep Recommender module in Azure Machine Learning designer, to train a recommendation model.
-This module is based on Wide & Deep learning, which is proposed by Google.
+This article describes how to use the Train Wide & Deep Recommender component in Azure Machine Learning designer, to train a recommendation model.
+This component is based on Wide & Deep learning, which is proposed by Google.

-The Train Wide & Deep Recommender module reads a dataset of user-item-rating triples and, optionally, some user and item features.
+The Train Wide & Deep Recommender component reads a dataset of user-item-rating triples and, optionally, some user and item features.
 It returns a trained Wide & Deep recommender.
-You can then use the trained model to generate rating predictions or recommendations by using the Score Wide and Deep Recommender module.
+You can then use the trained model to generate rating predictions or recommendations by using the Score Wide and Deep Recommender component.

 More about recommendation models and the Wide & Deep recommender